The 'Burbs: Filming

 The 'Burbs was filmed entirely at Universal Studios over ten weeks in the summer of 1988, mainly on the Colonial Street set on the back lot, which served as the Mayfield Place cul-de-sac.
 "I can't think of many pictures since Lifeboat that all take place in the same area," Dante said as production got under way.
 "There was a lot of temptation to broaden it and go outside the neighborhood, but it seemed to violate the spirit of the piece.
 It's almost the kind of thing that could be a stage play except that you could never do on-stage what we've done in this movie."
 The Colonial Street set had been used in 1987's Dragnet, also starring Hanks.
-At the time The 'Burbs began production, it was being used as the location for The New Leave It to Beaver television series, so the entire area "reeked" of normalcy.
-Dante said, "I asked [production designer] James Spencer, a veteran of Poltergeist and Gremlins if he thought he could turn that street into the neighborhood we needed in that period of time."
+At the time The 'Burbs began production, it was being used as the location for The New Leave It to Beaver television series.
+To ensure the set would fit the tone of his film, Dante said, "I asked [production designer] James Spencer, a veteran of Poltergeist and Gremlins, if he thought he could turn that street into the neighborhood we needed in that period of time."
 Spencer rose to the challenge, and within a few days they began work on sketching out the proposed designs for the sets.
 Spencer observed, "We had to be on the spot.
 Due to the lack of time, it would have been ludicrous to do our drawing elsewhere."
+The orchestral soundtrack for the film was composed by Jerry Goldsmith.

+Dante recalled "we shot, in fact, three endings for the picture.
+None of them, I think, really worked.
+But also, because of the writers’ strike, we had to sort of make it up as we were going along."
+Dante says the preview audience did not like the original ending which was more critical of the lead characters, so he changed it.